 Affectionately known as the organic market, the Oranjezicht City Farm Market adjacent to the V&A Waterfront is one of the most popular ways to spend a weekend morning in Cape Town.
 Here’s why Capetonians and visitors love this market so.

 The fresh produce

 The Oranjezicht City Farm is an urban farm in the Oranjezicht area of Cape Town.
 The historic piece of land it calls home, next to the corner of Sidmouth Avenue and Upper Orange Street, was converted back to a farm in 2013 where fresh fruit, vegetable and herbs are grown.
-Their produce is phenomenal and you pick your own harvest straight from the farm on Wednesdays or at the market near the V&A Waterfront between 9am and 2pm on Saturdays.
-The farm also welcomes visitors from 8am to 4pm during the week, on Saturdays from 9am until 2pm, and on Sundays from 9am to 3pm.

 At the market, you’ll find plenty of fresh and seasonal produce to choose from.
 In typical market-style, the prices are displayed and you weigh and pay at the checkout points right next to the cornucopia of fruit and veggies.
 There’s an abundance of colourful food ranging from purple brinjals to bright red tomatoes and soft pink oyster mushrooms.
 It’s recommended that you take a bag to carry your produce.